co-cddo/find-support-after-a-fit-note/src/_pages/cookies-and-privacy-policy.md

 Your preferences are stored using Google’s Consent Mode.
 This ensures that data is only collected if you agree.

-You can manage or withdraw your cookie preferences at any time by visiting the [cookies page](#).
+You can manage or withdraw your cookie preferences at any time.

 Please note: changes will only apply if you use the same browser and device and have not cleared your cookies.